 Today, for example, he is balancing a few swallows of orange juice that he always drinks from a vintage cut-glass sherry glass, a few half-cups of plain coffee in a plain Ikea mug, a few toaster waffles with real Vermont maple syrup — and the daily puzzle that Mr. Shortz has edited for The Times of Feb.
 27, 2018.

-The date might not be all that significant, except that it marks the day before my mother’s 88th birthday, and six days after my father’s 92nd — and that every day these days is somehow significant.
+The date might not be all that significant, except that it marks the day before my mother’s 88th birthday, and six days after my father’s 92nd — and every day these days is significant.

-Today the puzzle is one of a very different assortment elements: bringing in the paper, bringing in the mail, working in his office that he share with my mother in our new home, taking a walk if the weather is amenable, perhaps even preparing to watch a hockey game on TV — and of course working on the puzzle, brawling with Shortz.
+Today the puzzle is one of a very different assortment elements: bringing in the paper, bringing in the mail, working in his office that he shares with my mother in our new home, taking a walk if the weather is amenable, perhaps even preparing to watch a hockey game on TV — and of course working on the puzzle, brawling with Shortz.

 This is how age has affected my father, by transforming his activities.